jundalisay/sp/content/en/research/helmhotz/action/part-1.md

 that way, an entire series of special investigations that are based upon Lagrange’s equations of motion will also be subsumed by the somewhat-modified principle of least action.
 Where it is necessary to distinguish that modified principle from the original one, I would like to call it the law of minimum kinetic potential.

 The form that Lagrange gave to the equations of motion is, in fact, important, due to the fact that we can apply it to cases in which processes are at work that are no longer rationally resolvable in various ways, such as friction, galvanic resistance, etc., and in which equilibrium must exist between the conservative forces that are included in Lagrange’s formula.

- Now, there are other work equivalents, besides the potential and actual energies of ponderable masses, namely, thermal, electrodynamical, and electromagnetic ones.
+There are other work equivalents, besides the potential and actual energies of ponderable masses, namely, thermal, electrodynamical, and electromagnetic ones.
 Up till now, the motion of heat has generally only been considered as an especially complicated form of the motion of exclusively ponderable atoms.
-However, since ether waves simultaneously radiate from warm bodies, this restriction [which can, in fact, be derived from Carnot’s law under simpler assumptions, as Clausius (* ) and Boltzmann (**) showed] should be considered to be a hypothesis that is only adequate initially; the action of other forces (e.g., electrodynamical ones) cannot be excluded with any confidence.
+However, since ether waves simultaneously radiate from warm bodies, this restriction [which can, in fact, be derived from Carnot’s law under simpler assumptions, as Clausius (*) and Boltzmann (**) showed] should be considered to be a hypothesis that is only adequate initially; the action of other forces (e.g., electrodynamical ones) cannot be excluded with any confidence.

- I have proved that, by contrast, the known laws of reversible heat processes can, in fact, be expressed in the form of Lagrange’s equation of motion, and thus also the law of minimum kinetic potential, in my papers on the statics of monocyclic motions (
+I have proved that, by contrast, the known laws of reversible heat processes can, in fact, be expressed in the form of Lagrange’s equation of motion, and thus also the law of minimum kinetic potential, in my papers on the statics of monocyclic motions (***).
-***).

 However, that shows that temperature, which measures the intensity of thermal motion, enters into the function to be integrated in a very complicated form, as do the velocities, when one defines the values of the vis viva in the ponderable system.
 In the cited papers, I showed that the same formulas could also be true, with certain restricting assumptions, for systems of ponderable masses through the elimination of certain coordinates, such that there is no contradiction between the appearance of such complicated forms and the application of Lagrange’s equations of motion.

 However, if one would like to learn the general properties of systems that are governed by the principle of least action then it would be necessary to drop the older, narrower assumption that the velocities enter into just the values of the vis viva, and indeed in the form of a homogeneous function of degree two, and to examine how things behave when H is a function of the coordinates and velocities of arbitrary form.

- The fact that chemical forces (whenever we can compel them to act in only a reversible way) follow Carnot’s law has indeed been confirmed experimentally in just a small number of cases, but they are all the more unacceptable since they exhibit measurable relations between processes of an apparently quite different nature († ).
+The fact that chemical forces (whenever we can compel them to act in only a reversible way) follow Carnot’s law has indeed been confirmed experimentally in just a small number of cases, but they are all the more unacceptable since they exhibit measurable relations between processes of an apparently quite different nature (†).

- (*
-) Poggendorff Annalen, 142 (1871), 433-461.
- (**) Wiener Sitzungsberichte LIII (1866), Abt.
-II, pp. 195-220.
- (***) This Journal, Bd.
-97, pp. 112-123.
- (†
-) Cf., my three papers on the thermodynamics of chemical processes.
-Sitzungsberichte der Berliner Akademie, 1882, 2 Feb., 27 July; 1883, 31 May. – A good survey of the materials that were used up to now is in the book of P. Duhem that was cited above.
-Helmholtz – On the physical meaning of the principle of least action.
-4 Finally, observations of the distant electromagnetic and electrodynamic effects of closed, electric currents have led to expressions for the ponderomotive and electromotor forces that are closely linked with the ones that Lagrange gave for the mechanics of ponderable bodies.
+Finally, observations of the distant electromagnetic and electrodynamic effects of closed, electric currents have led to expressions for the ponderomotive and electromotor forces that are closely linked with the ones that Lagrange gave for the mechanics of ponderable bodies.
 The first to give such a formulation of the laws of electrodynamics